Margaret Long Wisdom High School: National origins and languages

 In a 2003 article by the Houston Press, Amstutz stated, referring to the "Hispanic" designation, "But that covers from Nuevo Laredo to Tierra del Fuego.
 We're from the top of Mexico to the south of Argentina.
 And I've got kids from everywhere in between."
 Amstutz said in a 2002 article that "Sometimes I can lose a whole country in a day, other times I can gain one."
-Lisa Falkenberg said in 2010 that Lee was a school "Where being Rwandan isn't 'weird'".
+Lisa Falkenberg said in 2010 that Lee was a school "where being Rwandan isn't 'weird.'"

-As of 2010 over 40 languages were spoken by the Lee High School student body, and the number of English language learners, over 700, was higher than the populations of some other peer high schools in the area.
-As of that year, half of the HISD students zoned to Lee did not attend that school.
+As of 2010 over 40 languages were spoken by the Lee High School student body, and the number of English language learners—over 700—was higher than the entire populations of some high schools in the area.
+As of that year, half of the Houston ISD students zoned to Lee did not attend that school.

 As of 2017 about 46% of the student body had recently immigrated to the United States.

 Student dress and school uniform

-Lee High School requires students to wear a school uniform.